pnolle/reaper_myUserLibrary/README.md

 * Move all contents of the ``Users\<usr>\Library\Application Support\REAPER\`` folder over to the shared folder
 * Clone this repo into the ``/Users/Shared/REAPER`` folder
 * Move your Reaper projects from ``Users\<usr>\Music\Reaper Projects\`` into a shared folder as well, e.g. ``/Users/Shared/_ReaperProjects``
+* Find & replace all reference of the old media folder ``Users\<usr>\Music\Reaper Projects\`` in all project files and replace them with the new one ``/Users/Shared/_ReaperProjects``. ➡️ This can be a lot.
+I opened up the whole projects folder with VS Code and it finds 200.000 entries max.
+I deleted all my .rpp-bak files and still I had to go 5-6 times up to the maximum number of findings until all got replaced.